Mountain Buggy Terrain Review

 Quality

 The Terrain design and construction are better than much of the competition.
 This stroller has soft canvas material that is heavy and feels durable.
 The storage bin is durable and feels like it will withstand a heavy load without sagging.
-It has a clean design with nice attention to detail like rolling the edge of the fabric where it attaches on the frame.
+It has a clean design with nice attention to detail, like rolling the edge of the fabric where it attaches to the frame.
 However, it has a lot of flex at the handlebar and the fold joint.
 The wheels on the Terrain are heavy-duty plastic with pneumatic tires, with too much play and flex, which likely impacted its run-ability score.

 Manufacturer Video

-— Juliet Spurrier, MD & Carrie Vickers
+Juliet Spurrier, MD & Carrie Vickers